Customer Service of Czech Philharmonic

 The centrepiece of this exciting evening is the Glagolitic Mass, a late masterpiece by Leoš Janáček.
 The programme opens with Agnus Dei for choir without orchestral accompaniment by Martin Smolka.
-It is balanced by an instrumental work from the same period as the Glagolitic Mass: Stravinsky’s Concerto for Piano and Wind Instruments.
+The season artist in the residence Yuja Wang will present herself with Piano Concerto No. 1 by Rachmaninoff.

 — Intermission —